 The SOFIA Boeing 747SP

-On April 26, 2007, SOFIA again flew the skies over Waco, Texas during its first test flight; it was subsequently flown to Dryden Flight Research Center at Edwards Air Force Base for continued flight testing, and was rededicated on May 21, 2007, by Erik Lindbergh.
+On April 26, 2007, SOFIA made its first post-modification flight in the skies over Waco, Texas.
+It was subsequently flown to Dryden Flight Research Center at Edwards Air Force Base, Calif., for continued flight testing, and was rededicated on May 21, 2007, by Erik Lindbergh (Charles Lindbergh's grandson).

-On January 14, 2007, at the end of its closed-door flight testing, SOFIA briefly visited Ames Research Center before continuing on to its permanent flight operations home at the new DFRC-operated Dryden Aircraft Operations Facility in Palmdale, California.
+On January 14, 2007, at the end of its closed-door flight testing, SOFIA briefly visited Ames Research Center before continuing on to its permanent flight operations home at the new AFRC-operated Dryden Aircraft Operations Facility (DAOF) in Palmdale, California.

 Page Last Updated:

 March 3, 2014